jakejarvis/datacenter-speed-tests/README.md

 # Speed & Ping Tests for Cloud Hosting Providers

-Shell script to test speed and pings to the following datacenters:

-**Notes:**
+### Notes:

-- Speed tests for ***each datacenter*** can use up to **100MB of data**.
+- Speed tests for ***each data center*** can use up to **100MB of data**.
 Be careful if your ISP caps your data usage!
 - Files are downloaded via HTTP (not HTTPS) to get pure speed without encryption overhead.
-- If it looks like the script is doing nothing, the current test is probably just taking a while — especially when testing far-away regions.
-If you already know that testing other continents is futile, just remove them from the for loops. (progress indicators are on the to-do list!)
+- If it looks like the script has crashed, the current test is probably just taking a while — especially when testing far-away regions.
+If you already know that testing other continents is futile, just remove them from the for loops in `speed.sh`.
 - AWS and GCP tests courtesy of [CloudHarmony](https://cloudharmony.com/).
 - Tests can always be influenced by outside variables.
 Run the scripts multiple times if you want to ensure accuracy.
 Obviously, evil throttling ISPs can mess up the results too.

-**Usage:**
+### Usage:

 If you trust me, these commands will download and run the scripts automatically: